-A table of contents and a very detailed chapter breakdown—of one to two pages per chapter—is required.
+A table of contents (TOC) and a very detailed chapter breakdown — of one to two pages per chapter — is required.
 These should introduce the chapter and discuss what will be addressed in general in that chapter.
-When writing your TOC don’t forget any appendices or other supplementary material you intend to incorporate (charts, sample forms, etc.).
+When writing your TOC, don’t forget any appendices or other supplementary material you intend to incorporate (charts, sample forms, etc.).
 Don’t start each chapter summary with “Chapter one will include . . . ” Put your voice into it so the summaries read like actual chapters.
 Engage your readers.
 The most successful book proposals read like the book, not as a dry outline of what the book could be.

 Most publishers like to see one or two sample chapters, full-length prototypes polished enough to be in the final book.
 They don’t necessarily have to be the first chapters; choose the most intriguing ones that will demonstrate the range and breadth of your material.

-For more information on book proposals and literary agents, I recommend:
+For more information on book proposals and literary agents, I recommend the following books: